Primitivo Mijares: In popular culture

+The term conjugal dictatorship is generally used in pop culture and academic circles whenever there is mention of the Marcos dictatorship, due to Mijares's book which was his only book before his disappearance.

-Primitivo Mijares and his son Boyet were featured in a nine minute song called, "Primitivo Mijares Requiem" which was sung by Jose Paulo Dela Cruz and produced by Francis Tanseco, a painter in the United States whose works have been featured at the London embassy.
+Mijares and his son Boyet were featured in a nine-minute song called, "Primitivo Mijares Requiem" which was sung by Jose Paulo dela Cruz and produced by Francis Tanseco, a painter in the United States whose works have been featured at the London embassy.